UPDATE: On Nov. 10, the City Council Approved Suspension of the

-Within 2-4 weeks after the submittal deadline, applications will be reviewed and scored by a committee and award recommendations will be presented to City Council at a Council meeting in December.
+Within 2-4 weeks after the submittal deadline, applications will be reviewed and scored by a committee and award recommendations will be presented to City Council at a Council meeting, usually in December.
 All applicants will be notified of the results by mail after the Council meeting.

 How long do I have to complete my proposed project?

 Projects must be completed within the term of the grant agreement between the City and the grantee.
 The period is typically from the date that the City contract is signed by all parties until the October deadline of the grant year.

 If awarded, when will I receive the grant funds?

-The City shall fund the grantee with the first half of the grant amount upon completion of grant agreement, and receipt and approval of grantee’s liability insurance policy, and City tax ID form.
-City shall fund Grantee with second half of the grant amount upon receipt of final project report and copies of receipts of approved expenditures should be retained until second half of the grant payment is made by the City.
+The City shall fund the grantee with the first half of the grant amount upon completion of the grant agreement, and receipt and approval of grantee’s liability insurance policy, and City tax ID form.
+The city shall fund Grantee with the second half of the grant amount upon receipt of the final project report and copies of receipts of approved expenditures should be retained until second half of the grant payment is made by the City.